2011 NRL season: Finals series

 To decide the grand finalists from the top eight finishing teams, the NRL adopts the McIntyre final eight system.
 The 2011 finals series sees the Manly Warringah Sea Eagles, Wests Tigers, St George Illawarra Dragons and the New Zealand Warriors all return from last year.
 The Melbourne Storm and Brisbane Broncos both return after last year's absence whilst the North Queensland Cowboys and the Newcastle Knights appear in this year's finals for the first time since 2007 and 2009, respectively.
+This is currently the last finals series to feature the Wests Tigers.